Ring Road Iceland Self Drive

 Seyðisfjörður, Iceland

-If you include the western Snæfellsnes Peninsula as part of your itinerary, you can expect to drive an additional 300km+.
+If you include the western Snæfellsnes Peninsula as part of your itinerary, you can expect to add 300 km or more to the overall Ring Road Iceland length.
 If you also include the Westfjords, this will add an extra 600-900km.
 (You can reduce this distance by about 250km by taking the Ferry Baldur between Snæfellsnes and the Westfjords.)

 Note: In Iceland, the speed limit on gravel roads is typically 80km/hr.
 Due to the nature of these roads in the Westfjords (cliffs etc.), 50km/hr is much more sensible.
 (Even my husband, who has a lead foot, agreed.)
 It is important to account for this slower speed when calculating your Iceland Ring Road driving time.